 to label the goods and equipment containing controlled greenhouse gases;

-Provides for a ban on the production of controlled substances, the import of goods and equipment containing ozone-depleting substances, the use of virgin ozone-depleting substances (starting from 2021).
+provides for a ban on the production of controlled substances, the import of goods and equipment containing ozone-depleting substances, the use of virgin ozone-depleting substances (starting from 2021).

 The draft law provides for the establishment of the electronic registry of the operators of controlled substances (business enterprises carrying out the import, export, placing on the market, storage, use or handling of controlled substances and/or goods and equipment containing them).
 Under the provisions of the draft law, the electronic registry will contain: